The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet: Stochastic geometry I: approximation of geometric functionals

 This section collects a number of geometric facts that will be needed for the moderate deviations of the halo volume.
-In Section~\ref{sec:apriori} we prove a number of \emph{a priori estimates} on the radial and the angular coordinates of the \emph{boundary points}, i.e., the centres of the discs that lie at the boundary of the critical droplet (Lemma~\ref{L:boundaryorder}, Proposition~\ref{prop:apriori}, Definition~\ref{def:yzsums} and Corollary~\ref{cor:apriori}).
+In Section~\ref{sec:apriori} we prove a number of \emph{a priori estimates} on the radial and the angular coordinates of the \emph{boundary points}, i.e., the centres of the unit disks that lie at the boundary of the critical droplet (Lemma~\ref{L:boundaryorder}, Proposition~\ref{prop:apriori}, Definition~\ref{def:yzsums}, Corollary~\ref{cor:apriori} and Lemma~\ref{ordermagn1}).
 These estimates play a crucial role for the arguments in Sections~\ref{sec:surface}--\ref{proofmoddev}.
-In Section~\ref{bounddet} we show that the set of boundary points allows for a local characterisation, in the sense that whether or not a 2-disc touches the boundary of the critical droplet only depends on the centre of the two neighbouring 2-discs (Definition~\ref{def:bd}, Lemma~\ref{L:local} and Proposition~\ref{prop:locality}).
-In Section~\ref{sec:taylor} we derive an approximation for the \emph{volume} and the \emph{surface} of halos that are close to a critical disc, in terms of certain sums involving the radial and the angular coordinates of the boundary points (Proposition~\ref{prop:expansion}).
-In Section~\ref{app:cenmass} we do the same for the \emph{geometric centre} of halos that are close to a critical disc (Proposition~\ref{prop:centermass} and Corollary~\ref{cor:aprvolsurcen}).
-The a priori estimates in Sections~\ref{sec:apriori} allow us to control the approximations derived in Sections~\ref{sec:taylor}--\ref{app:cenmass}.
+In Section~\ref{bounddet} we show that the set of boundary points allows for a local characterisation, in the sense that whether or not a unit disk touches the boundary of the critical droplet only depends on the centre of the two neighbouring unit disks (Definition~\ref{def:bd}, Lemma~\ref{L:local} and Proposition~\ref{prop:locality}).
+In Section~\ref{sec:taylor} we use the results in Sections~\ref{sec:apriori}--\ref{bounddet} to derive an approximation for the \emph{volume} and the \emph{surface} of halos that are close to a critical disk, in terms of certain sums involving the radial and the angular coordinates of the boundary points (Proposition~\ref{prop:expansion}).
+In Section~\ref{app:cenmass}, finally, we define the geometric center of the droplet and derive \emph{a priori estimates} on its location (Definition~\ref{def:bdalt} and Lemma~\ref{lem:aprvolsurcen}).